A Derived Decomposition for Equivariant $D$-modules: Generalized Springer Decomposition

 Given an equivariant local system $\cE$ on $\cO$, we say $\cE$ \emph{has a clean extension to $G$} (or simply, \emph{is clean}) if the canonical maps $j_!(\cE) \to j_{!\ast}(\cE) \to j_!(\cE)$ are equivalences, where $j: \ucO \hookrightarrow \ug$ is the (locally closed) inclusion.

-Lusztig has shown that all cuspidal local systems are clean.
-We were unable to give an independent proof of this fact using the results we have proved so far.\footnote{ The orthogonality of non-isomorphic cuspidal local systems (and thus cleanness) follows from the fact (due to Lusztig) that such local systems admit distinct central characters.
-However, the proof of this fact uses some case-by-case analysis.
-It would be nice to have a more conceptual explanation for this phenomenon. } The orthogonal decomposition by Levis, does at least give us this result: \begin{proposition} The following are equivalent: \begin{enumerate} \item All simple cuspidal local systems are clean. \item Any two non-isomorphic simple cuspidal objects of $\bM(\ucN_G)$ are orthogonal in $\bD(\ug)$. \end{enumerate} \end{proposition} \begin{proof} Suppose that all cuspidal local systems are clean, and let $\cE_1, \cE_2$ be nonisomorphic simple cuspidal local systems supported on nilpotent orbits $\cO_1$,$\cO_2$ respectively.
+Lusztig has shown that all cuspidal local systems are clean \cite[23.1]{lusztig_character_1986} using the fact that non-isomorphic cuspidal sheaves have distinct central characters (which follows from the case-by-case classification of cuspidal sheaves in \cite{lusztig_intersection_1984}).
+We were unable to give an independent proof of this fact using the results we have proved so far.
+The orthogonal decomposition by Levis, does at least give us this result (also found in \cite{rider_perverse_2016}, Proposition 4.2): \begin{proposition} The following are equivalent: \begin{enumerate} \item All simple cuspidal local systems are clean. \item Any two non-isomorphic simple cuspidal objects of $\bM(\ucN_G)$ are orthogonal in $\bD(\ug)$. \end{enumerate} \end{proposition} \begin{proof} Suppose that all cuspidal local systems are clean, and let $\cE_1, \cE_2$ be nonisomorphic simple cuspidal local systems supported on nilpotent orbits $\cO_1,\cO_2$ respectively.
 We will denote by $\fE_1, \fE_2$ the clean extension to (simple) objects of $\bM(\ug)$.
-We have
+We have:

 If $\cO_1 \neq \cO_2$, then $j_2^\ast j_{1!} \cE_1 \simeq 0$; if $\cO_1=\cO_2$, then $j_2^\ast j_{1!} \cE_1 \simeq \cE_1$, and the right hand side again vanishes by Lemma \ref{lemmafinitegp}.

 Now suppose that any two simple cuspidal objects of $\bM(\ucN_G)$ are orthogonal in the derived category.
 Let $\cE$ be a simple cuspidal local system on a nilpotent orbit $j:\cO \hookrightarrow \cN_G$.
 If $\cE$ were not clean, then $i^\ast j_\ast \cE \nsimeq 0$ for some other nilpotent orbit $i: \cO' \hookrightarrow \cN_G$ in the closure of $\cO$.
 Thus we have that